nkoepke/profile-image/README.md

 ![No image?
 Open an issue.](https://api.nilskoepke.com/profile-image?name=John+Doe&backgroundColor=rgb(33,194,87))

 Set your custom options as individual URL parameters.
 For spaces use "+" &#8594; "John+Doe".
 For color parameters you can use color names like "green", rgb and rgba like "rgb(33,194,87)", hsl, hsla and hex values.
 Hex color values cannot start with "#".
 Use "$" instead: "#ffffff" &#8594; "$ffffff"

+# Coming Soon

+Integration of [nkoepke/Identicon](https://github.com/nkoepke/Identicon) into nkoepke/profile-image as well as more profile image variations!